MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/how-to-create-a-local-react-environment-with-vite.md

 The syntax may seem a little odd at first( it did to me ), but the concept of the code is quite simple.
 We are breaking up the website page into parts and writing the HTML code in JavaScript.

 #### Navbar
 We create a new jsx file titled "Navbar" in the components folder.
 Then we write a function named Navbar that retunes a block of HTML code.
-Finally, we include JavaScript code to report the function.
+Finally, we include JavaScript code to export the function.
 ```javascript
 export default function Navbar() {
     return (